rmcgibbo/npcuda-example/README.md

 a shared object file which you import from python (look at the `test.py` file)

 Cython is the way to go.

-To use this code in your own work, refer to the LICENSE file.

 ## difference from PyCUDA